 Counselling & Support

-Secondary students can self-refer to the counselling service, or be referred by Parents/Carers and/or Pastoral Leaders.
+Secondary students can self-refer to the counselling service or be referred by Parents/Carers and/or Pastoral Leaders.
 A referral form is required for all secondary referrals, please contact the school to access these.
-Counselling appointments are made with students during schools hours, Monday-Friday.
+Counselling appointments are made with students during school hours, Monday-Friday.

 Referrals to the Primary Counsellor can be initiated by Parents/Carers and Teachers and are processed through the Principal.
 This intervention is short-term and requires Parent permission.
 A referral form can be accessed via the Class Teacher.
 Please return the completed forms to the Class Teacher or Principal.